 - 1. Paving with asphaltic concrete; - 2.
 Paving with Portland cement based concrete; - 3.
 Surfacing with a penetrating asphalt and a gravel surface, commonly known as chip sealing; - 4.
-Surfacing with and uniformly maintaining a two-inch deep layer of rock having a nominal size of 1/4" or larger;

-- 5. Surfacing with a two-inch deep layer of recycled asphalt; - 6.
+Surfacing with and uniformly maintaining a two-inch deep layer of rock having a nominal size of 1/4" or larger; - 5.
+Surfacing with a two-inch deep layer of recycled asphalt; - 6.
 Watering with sufficient frequency so as to maintain a crust on the surface; - 7.
-Surfacing with any other surface treatment that has been approved by the Pinal County Control Officer; or

-8. Initially, and at such other times as may be requested by the Control Officer, demonstrating to the satisfaction of the Pinal County Control Officer on a form as required by the Control Officer and pursuant to a test method approved by the Control Officer, that the average threshold friction velocity of the native soil surface, corrected for non-erodible elements, is at least 100 cm/second.
+Surfacing with any other surface treatment that has been approved by the Pinal County Control Officer; or - 8.
+Initially, and at such other times as may be requested by the Control Officer, demonstrating to the satisfaction of the Pinal County Control Officer on a form as required by the Control Officer and pursuant to a test method approved by the Control Officer, that the average threshold friction velocity of the native soil surface, corrected for non-erodible elements, is at least 100 cm/second.
 Threshold friction velocity shall be assessed in accord with §4-9-300.

 §4-6-210.
-Control Requirement (NEW)
+Control Requirement

-1. A property owner or operator shall restrict vehicle parking and use on an unstabilized vacant lot.
-For purposes of this rule, "owner or operator" means any person who owns, leases, operates, controls, or supervises an affected area.

-2. No person shall park any motor vehicle on any vacant unstabilized lot without the permission of the owner or operator.
-The vehicle operator and all persons in whose names the vehicle is registered shall be jointly and severally prima facie responsible for any violation of this prohibition.

-3. The requirements under this rule shall not apply to an owner, operator, or anyone using or parking a vehicle with the permission of the owner or operator.
+- 1. A property owner or operator shall restrict vehicle parking and use on an unstabilized vacant lot.
+For purposes of this rule, "owner or operator" means any person who owns, leases, operates, controls, or supervises an affected area. - 2.
+No person shall park any motor vehicle on any vacant unstabilized lot without the permission of the owner or operator.
+The vehicle operator and all persons in whose names the vehicle is registered shall be jointly and severally prima facie responsible for any violation of this prohibition. - 3.
+The requirements under this rule shall not apply to an owner, operator, or anyone using or parking a vehicle with the permission of the owner or operator.
+Under this subsection, a lessee or an agent of the owner is an operator.
+Permission under this subparagraph includes access privileges expressly granted by statute, rule, ordinance or regulation of a federal or state agency or political subdivision, as well as access privileges granted as an attribute of any license issued by any such governmental body.

-Article 7 - Reserved (NEW)
+Article 7 - Reserved

-Article 8 - Nonattainment Area Rules; Requirement for Stabilization of Disturbed Areas at Vacant Lots (NEW)
+Article 8 - Nonattainment Area Rules; Requirement for Stabilization of Disturbed Areas at Vacant Lots

 §4-8-260.
-Stabilization of Disturbed Areas at Vacant Lots; Applicability (NEW)
+Stabilization of Disturbed Areas at Vacant Lots; Applicability

 The "affected area" under this rule includes the Pinal-County-portion of the Phoenix Planning Area Serious PM10 nonattainment Area, identified as Township 1 North, Range 8 East, Gila & Salt River Base and Meridian.
-B. Affected Parcels; Vacant Lots.